xunker/Goodall/README.md

 ### Cucumber

   In your *env.rv* file, require 'goodall/cucumber' and either of the JSON or XML handlers.
 Or both, if you need them.
-Then add Goodall to the accessible-methods list.

   ```ruby
     # env.rb